cocotb/cocotb/documentation/source/building.rst

     Enable to report Python coverage data.
 For some simulators, this will also report HDL coverage.

-    This needs the :mod:`coverage` Python module installed.
+    This needs the :mod:`coverage` Python module to be installed.

 .. envvar:: MEMCHECK